repusworld/platformer/README.md

 only apply the zoom to the calculated offset from the object to the camera. after that, move by half the screen to get it centered.

+# Friction

+## Key realization

+In order to have friction which always stops a moving object, either the friction needs to be less than 1 or the acceleration (and all movement speeds) needs to be a multiple of the friction.